This page describes CAAPR, the Combined

 <from> - written in CAAPR-C as «fr[u,o]m».
 This is a weaker form of the situation above.
 Several American dictionaries recognize «from» as an alternate (but not primary) American pronounciation, but no British dictionary I've seen gives such acceptance to «frum». «from» is an acceptable, but minority, American form.
 I would say that the British pronunciation "weakly dominates" the American one in this case.

-The CAAPR-C list embellishes the
+The CAAPR-C list embellishes the representations of words like

-to indicate equivalence or dominance of the two pronunciations, as
+indicate equivalence or dominance of the two pronunciations, as

 follows: